norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 Just like prompt engineering, RAG is a piece of the puzzle, but it is not the answer in and of itself.

 ## A mind with a diary
 Let's review that theory from the car.
 What if Lucy kept a diary, and then managed this "external memory" by summarizing, consolidating, and making herself cheat sheets?
-Unlike her father's newspapers or Henry's VHS tapes, this memory would be completely under her control. _She_ decides what information is critically important, what memories can be forgotten, and what knowledge should live on in "cold storage" to be dredged up only when needed.
-The movie touches on this idea (though it took my romance-ruining logic to really see it played out).
+Unlike her father's newspapers or Henry's VHS tapes, this memory would be completely under her control. _She_ decides what information is critically important, what memories can be forgotten, and what knowledge should live on in "cold storage" to be dredged up only when required.
+The film touches on this idea (though it took my romance-ruining logic to really see it played out in detail).
+With an external memory like this, Lucy is now unbound from her context window.
+She can go on trips that take weeks, months, even years

 <sub>*Adding context to a prompt and fine-tuning or retraining a model are not really the same thing, but I was willing to take a few liberties with technical accuracy for the sake of clearly demonstrating the subject concepts.</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyOTAwODc5OSwzNTgxMzc5NDUsLTIxMz
+eyJoaXN0b3J5IjpbMTM3NzYwOTI1NiwzNTgxMzc5NDUsLTIxMz
 A2ODc1NTksLTE1MzA4NTM2NjQsNjc5MjY2MzkwLDg1Mjg1ODQ4
 LC0xODc3MDYzNzkxLDIxNzI2NTAsLTIwNTMxNzU1NTcsLTIwMz
 M3MjcxNjUsLTEzMjcyMzI3NjUsLTY1NzA2OTQzMSw5NDY2ODI4